What are INCOterms?

 Cost of delivery, including duty, paid up to a named place in the country of importation.
 Applies to all modes of transport.

-Seller pays for carriage to the terminal, except for costs related to import clearance, and assumes all risks up to the point that the goods are unloaded at the terminal.
+Seller pays for carriage to the terminal or named place, except for costs related to import clearance, and assumes all risks up to the point that the goods are unloaded.
 Applies to all modes of transport.